5app/json-api-tester/README.md

     });

+## Tests and Development tools

+    npm test       # unittests (mocha) and integration tests (literate DOCS.js) npm run lint   # styleguide and code smells npm run fix    # try to autofix styleguide errors npm run cover  # create a code coverage report npm run docs   # create HTML documentation

 ## Contributing

 Make sure your code:

-- that all new code has tests added
+- that all new code has unit tests added
+- that all new/changed functionality is documented in DOCS.js (this may involve changing the test/docs.js server which runs the code from DOCS.js as the integration tests.)
 - that you match the styleguide `npm run lint`
 - that all tests pass `npm test`